dimanikulin/dimanikulin/incubator/WhatILearnedAsDeliveryManager.md

 TBD

 # Content

-Developers play a crucial role in adopting and integrating your product into their projects.
-And I started thinking how to get more engagement with my open source project.
+First I started thinking how to get more engagement with my open source project.
 Why?
 Beacause:
+- Developers play a crucial role in adopting and integrating your product into their projects.
 - Engaged developers who have a positive experience with your product can become powerful advocates.
-- When developers are engaged, they are more likely to explore the extensibility options and customization capabilities of your product.
+- They are more likely to explore the extensibility options and customization capabilities of your product.
-- They are more likely to choose it as a solution and integrate it seamlessly into their development workflows.
 - Also Engaged developers can provide valuable feedback, suggestions, and bug reports.
 - Finally they may actively participate in your product's open-source community, contribute code, report issues, and collaborate on its development.

 Their contributions can accelerate the pace of innovation, foster a sense of ownership and community, and create a network effect that attracts more developers to get involved.

 ## Create a Good Readme
 It is the first thing that a visitor to your repository sees.